spotinst/help/src/docs/ocean/tutorials/migrate-workload-aks-ui.md

 Node Statuses:

-*  In Progress: The migration process is in progress (dark blue color)
+*  In Progress: Migration has started (dark blue color)
-*  Migrated: The node has been migrated (green color)
+*  Migrated: Node has been migrated (green color)
 *  Not Migrated: Node was not migrated due to stopped migration (gray color).
-*  To be Migrated: Node not yet migrated (light blue color)
+*  To be Migrated: Node has not yet been migrated (light blue color)
 *  Failed: Migration failed (red color)
 *  Manually Excluded: Node was not selected for migration (gray color)

 ###  Stop Migration